PrimeIntellect-ai/genesys/README.md

   Abstract
 </h3>
 <p align="center">
   Genesys is a library for synthetic reasoning data generation and verification, used to generate [SYNTHETIC-1]().The library has two main entrypoints: A generate script is used to sample responses to tasks from a given dataset using a teacher model.
 The verify entrypoint is used to verify responses and assign rewards using verifiers.
 The library was built to be extendable with custom verifiers and tasks.
+Genesys also features flexible integration with advanced language models, enabling dynamic creation of diverse and highly specific reasoning scenarios.
+This approach allows for rigorous testing and more robust model training, ultimately helping developers ensure that their AI models are equipped to handle complex real-world tasks.
+Furthermore, Genesys’ modular structure encourages collaboration and scalability, making it suitable for both academic research and industrial applications.
+By uniting data generation and verification under a single framework, Genesys provides a comprehensive tool for building, evaluating, and iterating on AI-driven solutions.

 </p>
----

 # Usage